Occupational therapy, physical therapy, and speech therapy/speech-language pathology are often collectively referred to as “rehabilitation therapy.”

 The short version is that OTs are health professionals who work with people who’ve had illnesses, injuries, and disabilities that prevent them from participating in their normal daily activities.

 OTs work with these individuals to help them regain agency over their own health in various ways, including helping them with cooking, bathing, dressing, toileting, and more.
-In some cases, that involves using assistive technology, or it might require providing splinting, bracing, or other devices.
+In some cases, that involves using assistive technology, splints, braces, or other devices.

 Because OT is a very holistic profession, we approach each task with the big picture of the patient’s life in mind.

 That’s the short version of what we do!
-I created a whole article called “What is Occupational Therapy & How Can It Help You?”—and you can read that if you want the long version.
+If you want the long version, we have a whole article you can check out to learn more: “What is Occupational Therapy & How Can It Help You?”

 What is physical therapy (PT)?

-Simply put, physical therapy is the treatment of the effects of disease, injury, and disability by using exercise, manual therapy, education, and therapeutic activity.
-PTs are considered a conservative care option because they use such techniques to get results, rather than relying on medications or surgery.
+Simply put, physical therapists treat the effects of disease, injury, and disability by using exercise, manual therapy, education, and therapeutic activity.
+Physical therapy is considered a conservative care option because PTs use these less-invasive techniques to get results—rather than relying on medications or surgery.

 What is speech-language pathology (SLP)?

-SLPs work with individuals across the life span, and with a variety of diagnoses (ranging from stroke to autism spectrum disorder to head and neck cancer to traumatic brain injury to vocal fold nodules!).
-The services provided by SLPs can be either rehabilitative (helping patients to regain what they have lost) or habilitative (helping patients to maintain or improve communication and/or swallowing ability).
+SLPs work with individuals across the life span who may have a variety of medical diagnoses—ranging from stroke or dementia, to head and neck cancer, to traumatic brain injury or vocal fold nodules.
+Services provided by SLPs can be either rehabilitative (i.e., helping patients regain what they have lost/restoring and/or compensating for loss of skills) or habilitative (i.e., helping children and families reach developmental milestones, integrate strategies into daily routines, or improve communication and/or swallowing ability).

 OT vs. PT. vs. SLP: similarities and differences

-As noted earlier, physical, occupational, and speech therapy are all primarily concerned with improving patients’ function.
+As noted above, physical, occupational, and speech therapists are all primarily concerned with improving patients’ function.

 It’s how we each evaluate and treat a patient that sets us apart.